-In this book, the authors investigate how digitization can influence environmental and social sustainability.
-The digital revolution is currently changing the daily lives of billions of people worldwide.
-It is also disrupting the economy, generating new opportunities and creating new challenges.
-Many sustainability researchers and representatives of civil society have been insisting for years that our economic model and consumerist lifestyle need to change to overcome the challenges facing the 21st-century world.
+In this book, Steffen Lange and Tilman Santarius investigate how digitalization influences environmental and social sustainability.
+The information revolution is currently changing the daily lives of billions of people worldwide.
+At the same time, the current economic model and consumerist lifestyle needs to be radically transformed if society is to overcome the challenges humanity is facing on a finite planet.
 Can the much-discussed disruption potential of digitalization be harnessed for this purpose?

 List of Figures